 We can arrange for the RYA to assess candidates for a VHF (Short-range Radio) Certificate and licence.
 Normally this would be at BTAC, although it can be elsewhere (e.g. a sailing club) if there are enough candidates (minimum of four) and the premises are suitable.

-Each candidate will need to pay the RYA a fee of £60 for Assessment and Licence, and they should bring a cheque, payable to the RYA, to the assessment.
+Each candidate will need to pay the RYA a fee of £70 for Assessment and Licence, and they should bring a receipt voucher, obtained from the RYA, to the assessment.

 The Assessment is in two parts.

 First is a multiple-choice question paper that covers various aspects of the theoretical side of the course – licence conditions, legalities, technical knowledge etc. It always includes a question requiring you to script a Distress or Urgency message though.